 - Remove WiFi cards from the camera and disable any WiFi communication on the camera.

 - If the camera takes two cards, please use just one.

 - The correct cable is connecting from the Case Air into the USB port on the camera.

-- Close all other apps on an iOS device, run Case Remote only.
+- Close all other apps on device, run Case Remote only.

-- Be sure to have your camera has been updated with its latest firmware updates.
+- Be sure your camera has been updated with its latest firmware updates.

 - Camera Connector Cable (USB 2.0 Mini-B 5-Pin)

 - Camera Connector Cable (USB 2.0 Mini-B 8-Pin)

 - Lanyard with Threading Tool.
 Watch our video on how to Connect the lanyard to the Case Air.

 If you get a notification of a firmware update, please update, make sure the Case Air is fully charged before updating the firmware – DO NOT turn off the Case Air or the device you are connected to during the firmware update, this will cause a malfunction.